Alien Civilisations in the Local Group

-Dwarf galaxies HEEC-WLM-1: Taking in the entirety of the Wolf-Lundmark-Melotte galaxy, observable cultural diversity within this civilization, as indicated by habitat and megastructure design, seems to be arranged radially in shells.
+Dwarf Galaxies HEEC-WLM-1: This civilization takes in the entirety of the Wolf-Lundmark-Melotte galaxy.
+Observable cultural diversity within this civilization, as indicated by habitat and megastructure design, seems to be arranged radially in shells.
 Systems in the outer layer seem similar to each other, but less similar to those further in, which in turn differ from those even further in.
 Unlike the Terragen Inner Sphere to Periphery, there does not appear to be an observable gradient in level of development, and this, together with the lack of observed growth or change, seems to indicate this civilization has somehow decided to stop expanding and focus on fully utilizing its own territory, at least for now.
 A high portion of stars have megastructures, but smaller habitats and planets with visible urbanization and infrastructure are also common.
 There seems to be no strong preference for any particular planetary type or narrow habitable temperature zone, and even planets very close to the star often show signs of habitation.
 Both a wide variety of biospheres and mechospheres have been observed.
 Overall, this civilization appears to have a high degree of diversity.

 Lazarus Civilization (HEEC-LMC-1): Located in the Large Magellanic Cloud, this civilization consisted of about 7,300 star systems when first discovered in 1152 AT, one of the first extragalactic HEECs to be found.
 In 2166 AT unusual variations began to occur in its emissions, theorized to suggest out of control replicating technologies, and soon emissions dropped rapidly and even disappeared from many regions.
 It is now widely understood that this civilization underwent a Technocalypse-type event on an interstellar scale.
 The total reduction in activity was about 80%.
 It was initially thought to be at risk of total collapse, but in the 2900s activity began to rise again.
 Since then, this civilization has slowly but continuously recolonized old territory and even settled new star systems.